 Maz Rostamian is a Multi-body and Flexible Body Dynamics Engineer at MSC Software (part of Hexagon).
-As the manager of the North America's Adams Support team he is responsible for the management of:
+As the manager of the Adams and Easy5 Support team he is responsible for the management of:

 Technical Support (Customers, Internal Sales and Presales, Application Engineers and the Services team)

 Teaching and Training, eLearning Materials and Technical Article Development.

 Mentoring, Training and Support of New Hires in Support, Services and CSM teams.